Johst/rate_parse_labs/README.md

 # Rate Deck Parsing
-There are several strategies for how to approach this depending on the number of accounts and frequency you have to handle.
+There are several strategies for how to approach this depending on the number of accounts and frequency of updates that you have to handle.

 **WHAT:** Automate parsing of supplier rate decks, i.e. find the data you need in the files and convert it to a format that your system accepts to upload.
 The assumptions is that the cost lists from suppliers are sent as email attachments in either CSV or any kind of spreadsheet format like xlsx.